ganlanyuan/tiny-slider/README.md

   });
 </script>
 ```
-NOTE:
-- `fixedWidth` can only be changed to different positive integers.
+NOTE: `fixedWidth` can only be changed to different positive integers.
 It can't be changed to different data type, 0 or negtive integer.
 *[top↑](#tiny-slider-20)*

 ## Methods
-Once the slider is initialized, it returns a slider object with some properties and methods:
+The slider returns a slider object with some properties and methods once it's initialized:
 ```javascript
 {
   getInfo: info(),